Congratulations! You’re engaged! And now the exciting, heady, whirlwind of wedding planning begins.

 Wear neutral, seam-free underwear (whatever makes you feel the most confident though really), and this will also ensure the colour of your underwear does not detract from the dresses you’re trying on.
 We have a range of shoes to try on with dresses, so you don’t need to worry about bringing any with you, unless of course you already have a fabulous pair of wedding shoes!

-We have a range of dress sizes from 10 to 18 with the majority sized 10-14.
-We just stock one sample size of each dress style and if a dress is on the small or larger size then we will do some clever pinning to give you an idea of how the dress will look when it’s fitted to you.
+We have a range of dress sizes with the majority sized 10-14.
+We just stock one sample size of each dress style and if a dress is on the smaller or larger size then we will do some clever pinning to give you an idea of how the dress will look when it’s fitted to you.

 Once you’ve “said yes to the dress” it’s then time to start looking at accessories to complete your look.
 We will of course be able to try some options when choosing your dress (there’s nothing like that veil moment when you’ve decided a dress is the one!) but we do advise focussing your attention on the dress at this initial stage.
 We then offer our brides the opportunity to return to the boutique for an accessory styling appointment at a later date to finalise their accessory choices.

 Ideally, you would order your dress at least 9-12 months before your wedding as all of our dresses are made to order and this will allow time for fittings and alterations too.
 If you are getting married abroad and will be leaving the country in advance of your wedding, then we will simply work to your ‘fly date’ as your wedding date instead.